-1. Submittal of Final Maps and Parcel Maps to Director of Public Works
+1. Submittal of Final Maps and Parcel Maps to Director of Public Works c.
+Any deposits and fees to cover the checking of the final map or parcel map as may be required by the Director of Public Works.

 Prior to the expiration of the tentative map or tentative parcel map approval or extension pursuant to Section 7013.5, the subdivider or owner must prepare a final map or parcel map of the form and content specified in Section 7014 for submittal to the Director of Public Works.
 In addition to the original tracing of the map, the following must also be submitted: